How to Navigate the Platform| Hitchhikers Platform

 Welcome to the Yext Platform

 We’re glad you’ve decided to work with Yext!
-When you first login, your experience may vary a bit based on your account type, the products you’ve purchased, your user permissions or custom development that was done in your account.
-That’s okay!
+When you first log in, your experience may vary a bit based on your account type, the products you’ve purchased, your user permissions, or custom development that was done in your account.
 We’ve tried to make it so that certain patterns and UI elements are predictable enough that you should still be able to find your way around.
 And if not, you can always visit hitchhikers.yext.com or help.yext.com for assistance.

 We organize our platform by product area and settings.
-You will see across the top we have our main product areas (or at least the ones you’ve purchased).
-We call this bar our “Top Navigation”.
+On the left, you will see the main product areas (or at least the ones you’ve purchased).
+We call this the navigation bar.

 Within each, there may be one or more sub-navigation options that allow you to see more detailed screens for a product.

-For many product areas, you will see an “Overview Screen” when you click on the top navigation.
-This screen is designed to give you a quick synopsis of the health and activity of that product.
+For many product areas, you will see an overview when you click on it in the navigation bar.
+The overview is designed to give you a quick synopsis of the health and activity of that product.
 If there are any to-dos, you should see those surfaced at the top, while analytics and insights might be below.

-Much of the configuration and options for the products and overall account are accessible via Account Settings.
-You can access account settings by hovering over your name at the top right of the navigation and clicking on Account Settings.
+Configuration options for your account are accessible via Account Settings.
+You can access Account Settings by hovering over the profile icon at the bottom of the navigation bar and clicking on Account Settings.

-In the top navigation bar you will also see our Quick Find Tool.
-You can click directly on it, or use the Command+K or Ctrl+K keyboard shortcuts.
+At the top of the navigation bar, you will see the Quick Find Tool.
+You can click directly on it, or use the Command+K (Mac) or Ctrl+K (PC) keyboard shortcuts.

 This will open a pop-up window where you can search for specific entities, pages in the platform, or help articles.

 Can’t find what you’re looking for?
-Post a question in the Yext Community!
-You’ll receive an answer from the experts, including Yext Product Managers, Engineers, Support Specialists, and your peers.
+Post a question in the Hitchhikers Community!
+You’ll receive an answer from the experts, including internal Yexters as well as other Yext users.

 Common UI Patterns